Who Was George Gershwin?

-A natural talent, it was George who took it up and eventually sought out mentors who could enhance his abilities.
+A natural talent, it was Gershwin who took it up and eventually sought out mentors who could enhance his abilities.
 He eventually began studying with the noted piano teacher Charles Hambitzer, and apparently impressed him; in a letter to his sister, Hambitzer wrote, “I have a new pupil who will make his mark if anybody will.
 The boy is a genius.”

 After dropping out of school at age 15, Gershwin played in several New York nightclubs and began his stint as a “song-plugger” in New York’s Tin Pan Alley.

 After three years of pounding out tunes on the piano for demanding customers, he had transformed into a highly skilled and dexterous composer.
 To earn extra cash, he also worked as a rehearsal pianist for Broadway singers.
 In 1916, he composed his first published song, “When You Want 'Em, You Can't Get 'Em; When You Have 'Em, You Don't Want 'Em.”

 From 1920 to 1924, Gershwin composed for an annual production put on by George White.
 After a show titled “Blue Monday,” the bandleader in the pit, Paul Whiteman, asked Gershwin to create a jazz number that would heighten the genre’s respectability.